aliarmo/scope-loader/README.md

 <!-- /scope -->
 </template>
 ```
 You can use html comments to define your local variable,which is available for the template in side the start scope and end scope.And it can be nested.
-As follows,\__user is totally equals to data.users && data.users[0] || {}
+As follows,"__user" is totally equals to
+"data.users && data.users[0] || {}"
 ```
 <!-- scope
 	var __user="data.users && data.users[0] || {}"